root-project/root-docker/README.md

 ```
 ip=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')
 ```
 This will grab your IP address on the local network.
-Run `echo $ip` to make sure it was successfull.
+Run `echo $ip` to make sure it was successful.
 If nothing is displayed, replace `en0` with `en1` or a higher number in the command.
 ```
 xhost + $ip
 ```